jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

-This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by [VMware GemFire](https://geode.apache.org/) as the caching provider for Asynchronous Inline Caching.
+This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by [[vmware-gemfire-name]](https://geode.apache.org/) as the caching provider for Asynchronous Inline Caching.

 It is assumed that the reader is familiar with the Spring *programming model*.
-No prior knowledge of Spring’s *Cache Abstraction* or VMware GemFire is required to utilize caching in your Spring Boot applications.
+No prior knowledge of Spring’s *Cache Abstraction* or [vmware-gemfire-name] is required to utilize caching in your Spring Boot applications.

 Additionally, this Sample builds on the concepts from the [Inline Caching with Spring](caching-inline.html) and [Look-Aside Caching with